-One of the key goals of the academic planning process was to engage our community and stakeholders in reflecting on our current environment and envisioning an exciting future that moves us further towards enhancing our strengths and impact as a leader amongst the world's best education institutes.
+One of the key goals of the academic planning process was to engage our community and stakeholders in reflecting on our current environment, and envisioning an exciting and relevant future that moves us further towards enhancing our unique strengths and impact as a leader amongst the world's best education institutes.
 With a view to improving on previous planning processes by clearly recognizing our current context and challenges, and by emphasizing the importance of idea sharing within and across the various departments and units that make up our community, the aim was to ensure that the process-inclusive of all OISE's constituent groups-was as important as the plan itself.
-Providing a range of opportunities for participation, input and reflection, the process began with a series of department and unit based launch meetings that took place in September and October 2016, culminating with discussion at the Faculty Council meeting on October 19, 2016.
-To inform the consultation process, two documents were developed and published on the Academic Planning website: (1) OISE's New Reality: Trends and Analyses, and (2) OISE Future Reality: Discussion Guide.
+Providing a range of opportunities for participation, input and reflection, the process began with a series of department and unit based launch meetings that took place in September and October 2016, culminating with the discussion at the Faculty Council meeting on October 19, 2016.
+To inform the consultation process, two documents were developed and published on the Academic Planning website:

+- 1. OISE's New Reality: Trends and Analyses, and - 2.
+OISE Future Reality: Discussion Guide.

 These documents were later supplemented by the OISE Truth and Reconciliation Commission Task Force Report, and the OISE Equity and Diversity Policy as key planning documents.
-In addition, the Final Report of the Steering Committee for the University of Toronto response to the Truth and Reconciliation Commission of Canada constituted an important reference in considering objectives and initial priorities related to OISE's commitment to Indigenization-a major priority outlined in this Academic Plan.

 In order to foster community engagement in the process, an electronic bulletin, lightBULB, was created to provide updates and sample the many ideas that were submitted.
 The consultation phase commenced in November 2016 and included meetings at the level of programs, departments, divisional support units, and constituent-based consultations such as staff-led and student-led sessions, alumni sessions, as well as consultations with external stakeholders including directors of education, the Ontario Principals Council members, and leaders representing Ontario's colleges and universities.
 In addition, two working groups were established: one on International led by the Associate Dean, Research, International and Innovation; and one on Student Experience led by the Associate Dean, Programs.
 Consultations were also held with Deans of cognate faculties and campuses at U of T, and members of OISE's external advisory boards.
-As part of the process, the Dean established the OISE Academic Planning Internal Advisory Group that included faculty, staff and student members from across departments and units.
+As part of the process, the Dean established the OISE Academic Planning Internal Advisory Group including faculty, staff and student members, while balancing representation across departments and units.
 The group's mandate was to reflect on some of the key issues and opportunities facing the Institute, and provide feedback and advice to the Dean regarding the planning process and initiatives emerging from the community consultations.